jorgerodriguez434/chef-app-client/README.md

-# Song Organizer

-A user can create a playlist by adding songs.
-Upon adding songs, a user can remove or update song.
-These songs will stay with you wherever you go!
-Check the app out here: https://lychee-shortcake-58019.herokuapp.com/
+# The Chef App

+This app is for chefs or anyone that likes to cook!
+When a user logs in, he/she will be directed to the post a dish page.
+Once here, the user must add ingredients, followed by the dish name, and finally the user must select a category for the dish.
+If no category applies, simply select none-apply, and then you are all set!
+Last thing is to select a picture for your dish!

+Check the app out here: https://chef-app-client.herokuapp.com/

 ## Requirements
 * Create a client prototype that allows non-technical users to do something interesting or valuable with the API.